-A new agreement with Caixa Economica Federal has been signed in 2019 which will replace the existing agreement which is due to expire in 2021.
-Although the new agreement includes the creation of new joint-venture and a reduction of CNP's economic rights in the Brazilian business to be underwritten through the Brazilian bank, it enables CNP to secure a distribution agreement with the Brazilian bank until 2046 on a significant part of the current activities.
+A new agreement with Caixa Economica Federal has been signed in 2019 and closed in December 2020.
+Although the new agreement includes the creation of new joint-venture and a reduction of CNP's economic rights in the Brazilian business to be underwritten through the Brazilian bank, it enables CNP to secure a distribution agreement with the Brazilian bank until 2046 on a significant part of the previous activities.